CERTCC/Vultron/docs/topics/measuring_cvd/possible_histories.md

 can interact with each other.
 In this section, we look at paths through the resulting state model.

 ## Sequences of Events

+Before we can discuss the possible histories of CVD, we need to define the concept of a sequence of events.

 !!! note "Sequences Formally Defined"